feathersui/feathersui-website/docs/haxe-openfl/toggle-button.md

 Notice that each state also defines a boolean value to indicate if the toggle button is selected or not. `DOWN(true)` and `DOWN(false)` both indicate that the toggle button is currently pressed down, but the value of `true` indicates that it is currently selected, while `false` means that it is not selected.

-## Styling a `ToggleButton` component
+## Styles

-A number of styles may be customized on a toggle button, including the font styles, the background skin, and an optional icon.
-For full details about which properties are available, see the [`ToggleButton` API reference](https://api.feathersui.com/current/feathers/controls/ToggleButton.html).
-We'll look at a few of the most common ways of styling a toggle button below.
+A number of styles may be customized on a [`ToggleButton`](https://api.feathersui.com/current/feathers/controls/ToggleButton.html) component, including the font styles, the background skin, and an optional icon.
+Several more styles may be used to adjust the layout of the toggle button's children.

 ### Font styles